dmiller2117/cake-manager/README.txt

     * Use mutation coverage for test, use a framework like Pitest(https://pitest.org/)
     * Use an API testing framework such as Karate(https://www.karatelabs.io/), build upon Cucumber for BDD style testing
-    * Use Springs' @RestControllerAdvice for exception handling.
+    * Use Spring @RestControllerAdvice for exception handling.
     * Add CI/CD pipeline
-    * Add Containerisation

 =======================================